francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 delivering "DEF" to the application.
 Once PKT(3) is received, the repair symbol it contains can be used to recompute the first source symbol containing the bytes "ABC" without having to wait for a retransmission.
-The receiver can tehen deliver "ABCDEF" to the application.
+The receiver can then deliver "ABCDEF" to the application.
 The packets received through the network are acknowledged using a regular ACK frame and the recovered source symbol is acknowledged using the SYMBOL_ACK